cast-org/figuration/site/4.3/components/navbar.md

 - `.navbar-brand` for your company, product, or project name.
 - `.navbar-nav` for navigation links (including support for dropdowns).
-- `.form-inline` for any form controls and actions.
 - `.navbar-text` for adding vertically aligned text content with support for recoloring, using [color scheme](#color-schemes).
 - `.navbar-toggle` for use with our [Collapse widget]({{ site.path }}/{{ version.docs }}/widgets/collapse/) and other [navigation toggling](#collapsible-content) behaviors.
 - `.collapse.navbar-collapse` for grouping and hiding navbar contents by a parent breakpoint.